Bambu-Research-Group/RFID-Tag-Guide/README.md

 ### Sniffing the tag data with a Proxmark3 (legacy method)

-Before the above script was created, tag data had to be obtained by sniffing the data between the RFID tag and the AMS.
+Before the above methods were developed, tag data had to be obtained by sniffing the data between the RFID tag and the AMS using a Proxmark3-compatible device.

 To read how to obtain the tag data using the legacy sniffing method, see the [TagSniffing.md](./TagSniffing.md).